aryamohammadi/AryaElectricProject-Demo/README.md

 - [Development Workflow](docs/workflow.md) - Development process and best practices
 - [Technical Decisions](docs/tech-decisions.md) - Rationale behind key technology choices

-## User Experience
+## Metrics

-The user experience focuses on simplicity and clarity:
+The platform handles production traffic with the following characteristics:

-- Single primary call-to-action used consistently throughout the site
+- Processes dozens of quote requests per week
-- Clear navigation that works on all device sizes
+- Maintains high reliability with error handling and fallback mechanisms
-- Fast page transitions and smooth scrolling
+- Automated workflows reduce manual processing time by approximately 50%
-- Immediate feedback for form submissions
+- API response times under 500ms for most endpoints
-- Mobile-optimized layouts that prioritize key actions
+- External API calls cached to reduce costs and improve performance

 ## Sample Code

 This repository includes sample code in the `sample-code/` directory that demonstrates coding patterns and architectural decisions used in the project.
 These examples are generic and do not contain any real business logic or sensitive information.

 The sample code includes:
-- React component examples showing form handling and state management
+- Next.js API route patterns demonstrating server-side validation, error handling, and external service integration
-- Next.js API route patterns for server-side processing
+- React component examples showing form handling, state management, and API communication
 - Utility functions demonstrating common helper patterns
-- UI component structure examples
+- Component structure examples for reusable UI elements

 These files are provided to illustrate development approaches and should not be considered production-ready code.